 Motherdom is for all parents with kids under 5 who are interested in maintaining positive wellbeing.

-It’s a quarterly publication, and will be available both in print and online.
+It’s a quarterly publication, and is available both in print and online.

-The magazine is officially launching on Mother’s Day (March 31st) – here’s how you can get hold of your copy:
+The magazine officially launched on Mother’s Day (March 31st) – here’s how you can get hold of your copy: